EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 - Terraform for openStack for VM deployment

 ### 2.2 Make workflow FAIR

+#### Tasks

+- Export deforestation events as a Zarr Data Cube according to the xcube specification
+- Describe output with STAC metadata
+- Develop the CWL file and docker images describing the entire workflow using OGC Best Practice for Earth Observation Application Package
+- Create unit tests for the individual functions and integration tests for the entire workflow
+- Ensure data formats comply well with the ones used in the EarthCODE community and FAIR principles

+#### Status

 -FAIR Principles promote Findability, Accessibility, Interoperability, and Reuse of digital assets [Wilkinson et al 2016](https://www.nature.com/articles/sdata201618)